PagerTree/pt4-docusaurus/learn/devops/what-is-devops/what-is-devsecops.md

 **DevSecOps is important for:**

 * **Proactive Security Integration:** By embedding security from the start, DevSecOps ensures that security is not an afterthought but a core part of the development process.
 This helps prevent vulnerabilities from being introduced in the first place.
 * **Adaptability to Evolving Threats:** Cyber threats are constantly changing.
-Continuous monitoring and regular updates help organizations avoid these threats, improving security resilience.&#x20;
+Continuous monitoring and regular updates help organizations avoid these threats, improving security resilience.
 * **Faster and More Secure Delivery:** By integrating security into the [development pipeline](https://pagertree.com/learn/devops/what-is-devops/what-is-a-devops-pipeline), DevSecOps streamlines the process, enabling quicker and more secure software releases.
 This means that organizations can deliver high-quality, secure software faster.
 * **Minimized Risk of Breaches:** Continuous security integration significantly lowers the risk of data breaches, protecting sensitive information and maintaining customer trust.
 This reduces the likelihood of costly and damaging security incidents.